 - What To Do About Caterpillars On Bushes And Trees

-- Use A Combination Of Methods
+- How To Get Rid Of Caterpillars Using A Combination Of Methods

-Most caterpillars are big enough to see pretty easily, but another dead giveaway is that the leaves of your plants will begin to look ragged and filled with holes.
+Most caterpillars are big enough to see pretty easily.
+Another dead giveaway is that the leaves of your plants will begin to look ragged and filled with holes.

 Naturally, you don’t want to share the veggies you planned on eating with a horde of hungry caterpillars.

-Caterpillars can be a real problem you’re trying to grow your own veggies.
+Caterpillars can be a real problem if you’re trying to grow your own veggies.
 They are especially fond of the leafy green vegetables ripening in the autumn.

 #1 – Don’t light your garden at night.
 Remember, moths are attracted to light.
 If you light your garden in the evening, you are sending out a beacon for moths.

 If you see any sign of eggs, just snip or pinch off the affected leaves and dispose of them properly.

 Regular examination and diligent removal can go very far toward keeping your caterpillar population low.

 Be advised that a number of caterpillars can sting!
 This is especially true of furry caterpillars and Puss caterpillars (a.k.a. asps).

-#3 – Cover your plants with porous netting that will allow air flow and sunlight in while keeping pests off.
+#3 – Cover your plants with porous netting that will allow airflow and sunlight in while keeping pests off.

 #4 – Use smart companion planting to discourage caterpillars.
-Planting strong smelling herbs such as:
+Planting strong-smelling herbs such as:

 Can be very discouraging to caterpillars and a number of other pests.